percona/proxysql-admin-tool/README.md

   __1) --enable / -e__

-  This option will create the entry for the Galera hostgroups and add the Percona XtraDB Cluster nodes into ProxySQL.
+  This option will create the entries for Galera hostgroups and add the Percona XtraDB Cluster nodes into ProxySQL's 'mysql_servers' table.

   It will also add two new users into the Percona XtraDB Cluster with the USAGE privilege;
   one is for monitoring the cluster nodes through ProxySQL, and another is for connecting